Cyclic Implicit Complexity

+\begin{rem} Formally, a function $f(\vec a)(\vec x; \vec y)$ can be understood as a type 2 functional that takes type 1 inputs $\vec a$ (safe-normal functions), and type 0 inputs $\vec x$ (normal) and $\vec y$ (safe).
+With little abuse of notation, we may represent this functional as $\lambda \vec a. f(\vec a)(\vec x; \vec y)$, where $\vec a$ are now \emph{variables} ranging over first-order functions (with appropriate sorts).
+Notice that this justifies replacing an oracle with another first-order function (with matching sorts).
+However, to avoid any reference to higher-order functions, in this paper we prefer to adopt the parametric notation $f(\vec a)(\vec x; \vec y)$ where oracles are arbitrary but fixed \emph{functions}. \end{rem}

 Note that Safe Composition along normal parameters (\Cref{enum:safe-composition-condition} above) comes with the condition that $g(\vec x; )$ is oracle-free.
-This restriction prevents oracles (and hence the recursive calls) appearing in normal position.
+This restriction prevents oracles appearing in normal position.
+Since our recursion schemes replace oracles with recursive calls, the latter will also be required to appear in safe position.
 The same condition on $h(\vec x, x; \vec y)$ being oracle-free is not strictly necessary for the complexity bounds we are after, as we shall see in the next section when we define more expressive algebras, but is convenient in order to facilitate the `grand tour' strategy of this paper (cf.~\Cref{fig:picture-main-results}).